OxyGen: Unified KV Cache Management for VLA Inference under Multi-Task Parallelism: Introduction

-\begin{itemize} \item We formulate multi-task parallelism as a target inference scenario for MoT-VLAs, and identify isolated KV cache as the root cause of inefficiency in existing systems. \item We propose unified KV cache management, an inference paradigm that treats KV cache as a shared resource across tasks and over time, enabling optimizations such as cross-task KV sharing and cross-frame continuous batching. \item We implement this paradigm for $\pi_{0.5}$ and evaluate on common robotic setup, demonstrating up to $3.7\times$ speedup of action frequency and throughput. \end{itemize}
+In summary, our contributions are threefold: \begin{itemize}[leftmargin=1.2em,topsep=2pt,itemsep=1pt] \item We formulate multi-task parallelism as a target inference scenario for MoT VLAs, and identify isolated KV cache as the root cause of inefficiency in existing systems. \item We propose unified KV cache management, an inference design that treats KV cache as a shared resource across tasks and over time, enabling cross-task KV sharing and cross-frame continuous batching. \item We implement this design for $\pi_{0.5}$ and evaluate it on common robotic GPUs (GeForce RTX 4090 and Jetson AGX Thor), demonstrating up to $3.7\times$ speedup in action frequency and language throughput. \end{itemize}